patrick-vieira/Streamy/README.md

 **Note: This is just for practice!**

-A stream web app like twitct.
+A stream web app like twitch.